Abhishek0104/StreamLit-Annotation/README.md

 *   **Filtering:**
     *   Filter images based on which MLLMs voted for them (multi-select).
     *   Filter images based on the *number* of MLLMs that voted (multi-select).
 *   **Annotation:** Assign "True", "False", or "Ambiguous" labels via radio buttons.
-Unannotated items default visually to "Ambiguous".
+*   **Dynamic Defaults:** For images not yet annotated (`human_annotation` is `null`):
+    *   Defaults to "True" if the image has 3 or more MLLM votes.
+    *   Defaults to "Ambiguous" if the image has exactly 2 MLLM votes.
+    *   Defaults to "False" if the image has 1 or 0 MLLM votes.
 *   **State Management:** Uses Streamlit's session state to maintain user selections and current view across interactions.
 *   **Saving:** Saves updated human annotations back to the original JSON file.
 *   **Error Handling:** Basic checks for file existence and JSON format validity.